Many happy returns: For animation, it’s a year of comebacks in 2024 for familiar faces

 Liza Lapira replaces Mindy Kaling as Disgust, while Tony Hale steps into the role of Fear, following Bill Hader’s recast.

-In this follow-up, the group’s finely honed dynamics are wrecked by the arrival of new emotion Anxiety (voiced by Maya Hawke).
+In this follow-up, the group’s finely honed dynamics are wrecked by the arrival of new emotions, with Anxiety (voiced by Maya Hawke) among them.

 Despicable Me 4 (in cinemas on July 4)